firebase/firebase-js-sdk/docs-exp/auth-types.authprovider.md

 ## AuthProvider interface

-Interface that represents an auth provider.
+Interface that represents an auth provider, used to facilitate creating [AuthCredential](./auth-types.authcredential.md)<!-- -->.

 <b>Signature:</b>